joshuami/joshuami.github.io/_posts/2015-10-24-digital-literacy.md

 ---
 layout: post
-title: Digital literacy: the collected media of our lives
+title: Digital literacy - the collected media of our lives
 ---

 My kids are getting older.
 They are fully teenagers at this point.
 My son has a beard!
 My daughter gets mistaken for her mother!
 I'm not feeling that old—we started parenthood quite young compared to our peers—but I do have to think about things like life insurance and paying for college.